 Stretching herself across a diversity of topics, expanding experiences and maximizing her impact – that’s what matters to Divya when it comes to creating her own career.
-She is Head of Global Strategy at Penguin Random House (PRH) and has been with the company for about eight years and in the industry close to 15 years.
+She is Chief Strategy Officer at Penguin Random House (PRH) and has been with the company for about eight years and in the industry close to 15 years.
 With her team and scope being global, she works across different time zones and locations.
 None of Divya’s working days are ever the same, and that’s one of her favorite parts of the job.

 What did you do before you joined Bertelsmann?